yasming/Alien_Apocalypse_Api_Ruby/README.md

 ```

 ```
-Uncomment lines 23 and 63 from archive: config/database.yml
+Uncomment lines 23 and 63 from archive: config/database.yml, because
+when postgres is running in docker db host is changed
 ```

 ```